 They establish templates, guidelines, processes, and procedures for the way projects should be managed within an organization.

 They can also be responsible for selecting, configuring, and maintaining the project and portfolio management software the company is using.

-Best-practice templates and reporting dashboards on SharePoint are a quick way to establish a fully working project office in your SharePoint environment.
+Best-practice templates and portfolio dashboards are a quick way to establish a fully working project office in your existing SharePoint environment.

-4 Benefits of Managing Your Project Management Office on SharePoint
+4 Benefits of Managing Your Project Management Office With SharePoint On-Premises

-SharePoint provides a collaborative environment to manage project and portfolio information.
+SharePoint provides a collaborative environment to manage project and portfolio information in one secure location.

 It is configurable and can be tailored to support the processes needed to manage and control work and projects.

 You can quickly establish a Project Management Office site with a simple Projects Tracker to get immediate visibility into the status and progress of projects.